CGLemon/Sayuri/README.md

 ## Analysis Commands

 The analysis Commands are useful on the modern GTP interface tool, like Sabaki.
-It shows the current winrate, best move and the other informations.
+It shows the current win-rate, best move and the other informations.
 The engine supports the following GTP analysis commands.

   * `analyze, genmove_analyze [player (optional)] [interval (optional)] ...`
       * The behavior is same as ```lz-analyze```, ```lz-genmove_analyze```.